aditen/hw-cs-sb-classifier/README.md

 Run ``python ./run_script.py --help`` from the directory of the code to see all commands the run script supports.

 *General Hint: The author used PyCharm Professional and the scientific view of Matplotlib.
-The layout of charts can differ when using a different setup or not work entirely*
+The layout of charts can differ or not work entirely in different execution environments*

-*Hint 1: The usage of the --no-plot-windows flag is highly recommended when training the baseline experiment!*
+*Hint 1: The usage of the --no-plot-windows flag is highly recommended when only wanting to generate plots and observe a selection of them!*
 Otherwise, many windows are opened.
-Also, if you do not use this flag then the visualizations on disk may be stored with the odd window tight layout
+Also, if you do not use this flag then the visualizations on disk may be stored with the odd window tight layout from the non-scientific environment

 *Hint 2: If you get an error message regarding determinism, check out the Section 'Reproducibility' of this README file*

+*Hint 3: You can force the models to be retrained from scratch by either deleting the folder or changing the default value of the constructor parameter load_model_from_disk in the trainer class*

 # :rocket: Herby Integration